trustgraph-ai/trustgraph/README.md

 <a href="https://trendshift.io/repositories/17291" target="_blank"><img src="https://trendshift.io/api/badge/repositories/17291" alt="trustgraph-ai%2Ftrustgraph | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>

-# The agent runtime platform
+# The semantic infrastructure for agents

 </div>

-TrustGraph is an agent runtime platform built around context graphs — structured, queryable representations of your domain knowledge that ground every agent query in verified, explainable facts in private deployments with sovereign control.
-The platform is the full stack for agentic systems: context graphs, memory, retrieval, orchestration, and inference for precision-critical agent workloads.
+TrustGraph is a comprehensive semantic infrastructure for agents built around context graphs — structured, queryable representations of your domain knowledge that ground every agent query in verified, explainable facts in private deployments with sovereign control.
+The platform is the full stack for agentic systems: context graphs, memory, retrieval, orchestration, and inference for deterministic agent workloads.

 The platform:
 - [x] Multi-model and multimodal database system